JoyZadan/shop-kbeauty/TESTING.md

 | App | Result | Test Details & Screenshots |
 | ---- | :-: | -------------------------- |

+### Lighthouse Report
-### [Chrome DevTools' Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to test the performance, accessibility, best practices and SEO of the site
+[Chrome DevTools' Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to test the performance, accessibility, best practices and SEO of the site
-**Desktop**
+#### Desktop
 | Page | Performance (%) | Accessibility (%) | Best Practices (%) | SEO (%) | If score is below 90% |
 | :-- | :-: | :-: | :-: | :-: | :-- |
 | ['index.html'](./documentation/lighthouse_report/desktop-index-page-after-image-aspect-ratio-refactor.png) | 98 | 97 | 100 | 100 | Scores are above 90% on average |